Lockheed inks deal to produce energy from ocean waves in Australia

 Energy from ocean waves is more predictable than wind and solar energy, and can generate electricity for more hours in the year than other alternate energy sources, Lockheed said.

-The power buoys to be used in this project will rise about 30 feet out of the water, far smaller than wind turbines, which are typically 130 feet tall and have drawn public resistance.
+The power buoys to be used in this project will rise about 30 feet (9.1 meters) out of the water, far smaller than wind turbines, which are typically 130 feet (40 meters) tall and have drawn public resistance.

 Fuhr said Lockheed had worked with Ocean Power Technologies on several smaller projects for the U.S. Department of Energy since 2004, and kicked off initial work on this project about 18 months ago.
 Lockheed recently signed an agreement with Victorian Wave Partners, an Australian special purpose company owned by Ocean Power, to develop the wave project.